Exercise and fitness

-Raj Kundhi, Senior Physiologist and Associate Registered Nutritionist at AXA Health
+Raj Kundhi, Senior Physiologist and Associate Registered Nutritionist

 Health benefits of walking

 Walking is one of the most underrated forms of physical activity.
-It has numerous health benefits for both our mind and body, requires no equipment other than a sturdy pair of shoes, and best of all it's free!
+It has numerous health benefits for both our mind and body, requires no equipment other than a sturdy pair of shoes, and best of all - it's free.

-It also allows us to get those recommended steps in without taking part in any gruelling workouts or high-intensity classes that might not be for you.
+Walking also allows us to get those recommended steps in without taking part in any gruelling workouts or high-intensity classes that might not be for you.
 Whether it’s walking the dog, with friends around the local area or with a family member somewhere further afield, walking helps contribute to a healthier you, your way.

 How much exercise should I be getting a week?